xen-project/xen/docs/misc/xen-command-line.markdown

 The `acpi=noirq` option causes Xen to not parse the ACPI MADT table looking for IO-APIC entries.
-This is also not common, and any system which requries this option to function should be blacklisted.
+This is also not common, and any system which requires this option to function should be blacklisted.
 Additionally, this will not prevent Xen from finding IO-APIC entries from the MP tables.